amitaiturkel/MatrixOpsForNN/README.md

 ## Contact

-If you have any questions or inquiries, please feel free to contact [Your Name] at [your_email@example.com].
+If you have any questions or inquiries, please feel free to contact [amitai.turkel] at [amitai.turkel@gmail.com].